 A Brief History of Indian IT

 Every stand-up artist in India can’t resist but make a crack at how everyone in India becomes a software engineer.
-How is it that Indian became the land of IT?
+How is it that India became the land of IT?

 It started in 1974, when the mainframe manufacturing company, Burroughs, asked its India sales agent, Tata Consultancy Services (TCS), to provide programmers for the installation of system software for an American client.
 Like any other industry, Indian IT too faced challenges, such as absence of a local market, and unfavourable government policy regarding private enterprises.
 In those days, the industry mostly comprised of Bombay-based conglomerates whose chief purpose was to supply programmers to internationals IT firms overseas.